-How did Jim Jones keep his followers under his control, even as the true dark purpose of the "Jonestown Massacre" became clear?
+How did Jim Jones keep his followers under his control, even as his plan for the "Jonestown Massacre" became clear?
 What cult tactics did he employ in order to get hundreds of people to follow his instructions?
 Over the course of his time as the head of the Peoples Temple, Jim Jones used multiple coercive tricks to control his parishioners, from psychological maneuvers to torture.

 He Physically Isolated His Followers